ph0llux/thinkbook-14s-yoga/README.md

 # thinkbook-14s-yoga
-Some additional configuration steps and configs neccessary to run gentoo linux on the lenovo thinkbook 14s yoga perfectly.
+Some additional configuration steps and configs neccessary to run gentoo linux on the Lenovo Thinkbook 14s yoga perfectly.

 ## cooling / thermal problems